mjhydri/BeatNet/README.md

 # Notice

 BeatNet is the state-of-the-art AI-based Python library for joint music beat, downbeat, tempo, and meter tracking.
+This repo includes the BeatNet neural structure along with the efficient two-stage cascade particle filtering algorithm that is proposed in the paper.
 It offers four distinct working modes, as follows:

 + **Streaming mode:**
 This mode captures streaming audio directly from the microphone.